Generalized MICZ-Kepler systems on three-dimensional sphere and hyperboloid: Abstract

 \section{Abstract}

-We propose analogs of the generalized MICZ-Kepler system on the three-dimensional sphere and (two-sheet) hyperboloid.
-We then construct their energy spectra and normalized wave functions, concluding that the suggested systems are minimally superintegrable.
+We propose analogs of the generalized MICZ-Kepler system on the three-dimensional sphere and the two-sheeted hyperboloid.
+We construct their energy spectra and normalized wave functions and find that they depend on two quantum numbers, which suggests that the systems are minimally superintegrable.